April 2, 2020

 Network server upgrade or laptops for every student?
 A new learning management system or eTextbooks?

 Every year, school districts are faced with the same challenge; how to get the most out of their budgets for the next school year.
 And Chief Technology Officers (CTOs) must decide how to prioritize their spending on technology tools and initiatives.

 Out of all the things districts have learned through the COVID-19 epidemic, nearing the top is understanding that it’s near impossible to be prepared for every scenario.
 Most school districts probably never thought they would have to consider launching a distance learning program in a matter of days.
 And in an ideal world, your school district would be able to afford whatever is needed to support student learning.
 But that’s not the case.
 It’s essential to identify priorities and budget accordingly.

+Even with Congress recently passing legislation to provide funding to education aiming to improve outcomes for students who have been significantly impacted by the coronavirus, the list of student and district needs is long.
 No matter your budget, here are the top things to prioritize in your IT budget for the next school year.